Irvine, California Attorney, Mark W. Bidwell

 4. Attend court hearing and obtain letters of authority

-7. Notice third party creditors, pay or deny creditor's claims and if necessary sell assets
+7. Provide notice to third party creditors, pay or deny creditor's claims and if necessary sell assets

 8. Report and account for assets to the court and obtain approval of the court for all actions taken by the personal representative

 An estate is all property owned by the person who has died (the “decedent”).
-A decedent’s property includes life insurance proceeds on life insurance policies owned by the decedent.
+The probate estate is a subset of the estate and includes only those assets that require transfer by order of the probate court.
+An estate includes life insurance proceeds on life insurance policies owned by the decedent.

-Administration of an estate is paying the debts of decedent, paying income taxes owed by the estate and decedent, paying estate taxes owed by the estate and transfer of legal title of property from the estate of the decedent to his or her beneficiaries or heirs.
-A beneficiary is a person who inherits when there is a Will or Trust.
-An heir is a person who inherits when there is no Will or Trust.
+Administration of an estate is the payment of the debts of decedent, payment of income taxes owed by the estate and decedent, payment of estate taxes owed by the estate and the transfer of legal title of property from the estate of the decedent to his or her beneficiaries or heirs.

-The person who administers the estate is identified in the Will as the executor, in the Trust as the Successor Trustee or in the event no Will or Trust exists in the California Probate Code.
-The California Probate Code prioritizes who serve as administrator, first is spouse, if not the spouse, then the children, and so on.
+The person who administers the estate is identified in the will as the executor, or in the trust as the successor trustee.
+In the event no will or trust exists, California Probate Code prioritizes who serves as administrator of the decedent's probate estate; first is spouse, if not the spouse, then the children, and so on.

 Funding a Trust Post Death